169.974 Motorcycle, motor scooter, motor bike.

-(1) carry any passengers on the streets and highways of this state on the motorcycle while the person is operating the motorcycle;
+(a) carry any passengers on the streets and highways of this state on the motorcycle which the person is operating;

-(3) drive the motorcycle on any highway marked as an interstate highway pursuant to title 23 of the United States Code; or
+(c) drive the motorcycle on any highway marked by the commissioner as an interstate highway pursuant to title 23 of the United States Code; or

-(d) Notwithstanding paragraph (a), (b), or (c), the commissioner of public safety may issue a special motorcycle permit, restricted or qualified as the commissioner of public safety deems proper, to any person demonstrating a need for the permit and unable to qualify for a standard driver's license.
+Notwithstanding the provisions of this subdivision, the commissioner of public safety may, however, issue a special motorcycle permit, restricted or qualified in such manner as the commissioner of public safety shall deem proper, to any person demonstrating a need therefor and unable to qualify for a standard driver's license.

 Subd.
 4. Equipment for operator and passenger. (a) No person under the age of 18 shall operate or ride a motorcycle on the streets and highways of this state without wearing protective headgear that complies with standards established by the commissioner of public safety; and no person shall operate a motorcycle without wearing an eye-protective device.

 (b) The provisions of this subdivision shall not apply to persons during their participation in a parade for which parade a permit or other official authorization has been granted by a local governing body or other governmental authority or to persons riding within an enclosed cab.